Can You Bisque and Glaze Fire Pottery at the Same Time?

 Bisque firing is intended to prepare the ceramic for glazing, so it’s easier to glaze, and the glaze also absorbs into the pores of the bisqueware.
 This is also an important process in pottery because many commercial glazes are made for bisqueware.

 Electric, gas, wood firing, and Raku are all popular methods for firing ceramics.
-Though, most potters use an Electric Kiln for firing because they’re more accessible.
+Though most potters use an Electric Kiln for firing because they’re more accessible.
 That being said, it’s possible to bisque and glaze fire (single fire) in any type of kiln.
-Let’s take a closer look at bisque and glaze firing to understand better why they’re typically done separately.
+Let’s take a closer look at bisque and glaze firing to better understand why they’re typically done separately.

 What Is Bisque Firing?